-This is why I developed the following recipe: it is thick and rich but is quickly absorbed by the skin and does not feel greasy.
-For more details on this cream read this instructable
+This cream is thick and rich but is quickly absorbed by the skin and does not feel greasy.
+I even use small amounts on my face.

-Container such as a 16 oz wide mouth jar, recycled honey bottle or similar container -- this cream is too thick for a pump.
+The container should be a 16 oz wide mouth jar, a recycled honey bottle or a similar container -- this cream is too thick for a pump.
 If you use a honey jar it should be the type which stands on the cap.

 1/2 cup grape seed oil